There is No Escape from the ESKAPE Pathogens

 The underlying cause of this multi-drug resistant issue is the overuse and misuse of antibiotics around the globe.
 In many developing countries, patients have the ability to purchase antibiotics over the counter, leading to a tremendous amount of antibiotic misuse.
 Inappropriate and increased use of antibiotics has put selective pressure to acquire mutations allowing these bugs to evolve resistant genes, creating our modern-day nightmare of superbugs.
 We must take a multi-faceted approach to stop these superbugs from spreading, and this starts with prevention.
 By preventing infection, we are also preventing the spread of drug resistant bacteria and limiting the development of new drug resistance.
 Additionally, we must improve hospital sanitation to avoid HAIs in patients that may already be immunocompromised.
 This means being a patient advocate in making sure the highest sanitation measures are being taken.
 We must also advocate to change public policy in foreign countries to stop people from self-medicating with antibiotics.
 This will likely slow down the spread of multi-drug resistant strains around the globe.
 The last way to combat this problem is through the development of novel drugs and antimicrobial agents.

 Here at Emery Pharma, we maintain a large collection of the most difficult to treat multi-drug resistant strains of ESKAPE pathogens.
 We provide an array of microbiological services that can help test your compound or medical device against any of these ESKAPE pathogens.
 We are working with a number of groundbreaking biotech companies around the world in developing the next generation of non-antibiotic antimicrobials.

-Sri Arumugam holds a Ph.D. degree in Microbiology and he is the Director of Cell and Microbiology with Emery Pharma.
+Sri Arumugam holds a Ph.D. degree in Microbiology.

 Illustration Credit: Aisling Sinclair